DougReeder/enyo-animated/README.md

 Only put a Control in an InputStretch, if the user won't need it when the child input is focused!

-As with all Inputs, add a label if the input may have a value when the user first sees it.
+As usual with Inputs, add a label, if the input may have a value when the user first sees it.
 The placeholder is not sufficient.
 The label may be a child of the InputStretch!